 If a problem is detected concerning unsubscription after the delivery is started, it is still possible to perform an unsubscription manually (using the mass-update function, for example) for those recipients who click the opt-out link even if they were not able to confirm their choice.

 As a general rule, you should not try to get in the way of recipients who want to opt-out by requiring them to fill out fields such as their email address or name, for example.
 The unsubscription landing page should have one validation button only.

 Requesting additional confirmation is not reliable: a user may have two email addresses redirected to the same box (for example: email@example.com and firstname.lastname@example.org).
 If the profile is able to remember the first address only and wishes to unsubscribe via a message sent to the other one, the form will refuse this because the encrypted identifier and the email address entered will not match.

 Adobe Campaign’s message editor integrates an Anti-spam analysis which allows you to score emails to determine whether a message runs the risk of being considered as spam by the anti-spam tools used upon receipt.
 For more on this, see Previewing messages.

 In the message content editor, click Preview.
 A message warns you if the anti-spam checking has detected a high risk for this message.
 Click Anti-spam analysis to view details.

-Before sending your message, you can check what your message is going to look like on different devices.
+Before sending your message, you can test your message responsiveness by checking what your message is going to look like on different devices.
 This is to make sure that it will be displayed in an optimal way on a variety of web clients, web mails and devices.

 To allow this, Adobe Campaign captures the rendering and makes it available in a dedicated report.
 This enables you to preview the sent message in the different contexts in which it may be received.